 Private educational loan programs are non-federal loans issued by banks, savings and loan associations, and credit unions.
 These programs allow students to borrow up to the full cost of attendance* minus other forms of financial aid.
 Private educational loans carry variable interest rates based on the LIBOR rate or the Prime rate and repayment periods may range from 5 to 25 years.
 Interest rates, origination fees, loan maximums, and repayment terms should be carefully considered when researching and choosing a private loan.

-Before obtaining an alternative loan, graduate students should compare the terms of the loan with loan assistance available through the Federal Direct Stafford Loan Program.
-Most private loan programs are not competitive with the Stafford Loan Program and are intended to provide supplemental educational financing.
+Before obtaining an alternative loan, graduate students should compare the terms of the loan with loan assistance available through the Direct Unsubsidized Loan Program.
+Most private loan programs are not competitive with the Federal Direct Loan Program and are intended to provide supplemental educational financing.

 *A student's cost of attendance includes actual tuition and fees and standard allowances for books, supplies, and living expenses.